parisba/heyparis/content/posts/cba/index.md

 - Regulatory/law enforcement bodies
 - Service providers for transaction processing

-**Violation:** Sharing customer information with another unrelated customer is not included in any permitted category.
+Sharing customer information with another unrelated customer is not included in any permitted category.

 **From CBA's published policies:**
 > "We use a range of physical, electronic and other security measures to protect the security, confidentiality and integrity of the personal information we hold about you."

-**Violation:** Staff relying on unverified external AI systems for customer information contradicts CBA's commitment to protecting information security and integrity.
+Staff relying on unverified external AI systems for customer information contradicts CBA's commitment to protecting information security and integrity.

 And their [Code of Conduct](https://www.commbank.com.au/content/dam/commbank-assets/about-us/docs/cba-code-of-conduct.pdf):

 **Internal Policy Framework:**
 CBA's Code of Conduct requires staff to act with integrity and follow proper procedures when handling customer information.

-**Violation:** Using external AI tools without proper authorisation or verification procedures breaches internal conduct standards.
+Using external AI tools without proper authorisation or verification procedures breaches internal conduct standards.

 For even more fun, we can think about Unconscionable Conduct:

 **ASIC Act and Corporations Act:**
 Both Acts prohibit "unconscionable conduct" which is regularly invoked by customers against financial services providers.

-**Violation:** Disclosing customer information based on unverified AI sources could constitute unconscionable conduct, especially given the power imbalance between bank and customer.
+Disclosing customer information based on unverified AI sources could constitute unconscionable conduct, especially given the power imbalance between bank and customer.

 And beyond any potential specific violations, there's all sorts of potentially systemic things here: